Car parking at Glenside Campus

 - The permission to park permit is free.
 It shows the car parking operators that you’re permitted to park on campus.

 - Along with the permit, you’ll need to pay to park each day.
-You can either use a pay and display machine or display a scratch card from a UWE Bristol retail outlet.
+You can use a pay and display machine.

 How to apply for a permit